 Check out our Home Science Microscope Buying Guide

 Where to Buy Homeschool Science Supplies?

-We have worked with Home Science Tools to make purchasing lab supplies as affordable as possible for you.
+We have worked with Cornerstone Educational Supplies and Home Science Tools to make purchasing lab supplies as affordable as possible for you.

-1. Purchase the Experience Biology Custom Lab Kit — This kit has all of the specialty items you’ll need to complete all of the labs in the course except the microscope (see our microscope buying guide for options) and elodea or other aquatic plant (you can find at a local pet shop).
+The kits below have nearly all of the speciality items you’ll need, except the microscope (see our microscope buying guide for options) and elodea or other aquatic plant (you can find at a local pet shop).

 - 2 of the set of 2 test tubes

 - 3 of the set of 2 petri dishes